kiron1/proxydetox/doc/introduction.md

 - macOS
 - Windows

-Prebuild versions of Proxydetox can be found on [the releaes page][releases].
+Pre build versions of Proxydetox can be found on [the releases page][releases].
 Installation instructions are provided in the [installation section](installation.md).